octabytes/octabytes.github.io/content/website/development/dev-tools/gitlab.md

   id: gitlab
   name: Gitlab
   website: https://about.gitlab.com/
-  short_description: GitLab enables you to deliver software faster with better security and collaboration in a single platform.
+  description: GitLab enables you to deliver software faster with better security and collaboration in a single platform.
 ---